 A “Tsunami Ready” hotel provides its guests with the following services:

 - Pertinent tsunami information.
 Guests can find tsunami information material – particularly material explaining the hotel’s tsunami evacuation procedures – in their own rooms.
-Guests will also find information that helps them prepare for earthquakes.

 - Clear signs.
 Guests will find clear tsunami evacuation signs on the premises; the signs will efficiently guide guests to the nearest evacuation spot.